Landstar System (NASDAQ:LSTR) Releases Q3 2021 Earnings Guidance

-Landstar System (NASDAQ:LSTR) last announced its quarterly earnings data on Tuesday, July 20th.
-The transportation company reported $2.40 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.34 by $0.06.
-The firm had revenue of $1.57 billion during the quarter, compared to analysts’ expectations of $1.52 billion.
-Landstar System had a return on equity of 41.25% and a net margin of 5.66%.
-The company’s quarterly revenue was up 90.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.63 EPS.
-On average, analysts predict that Landstar System will post 9 EPS for the current year.
+Landstar System (NASDAQ:LSTR) last issued its earnings results on Tuesday, July 20th.
+The transportation company reported $2.40 earnings per share for the quarter, topping the consensus estimate of $2.34 by $0.06.
+Landstar System had a net margin of 5.66% and a return on equity of 41.25%.
+The company had revenue of $1.57 billion for the quarter, compared to analyst estimates of $1.52 billion.
+During the same period in the prior year, the business posted $0.63 earnings per share.
+The firm’s revenue for the quarter was up 90.7% compared to the same quarter last year.
+On average, sell-side analysts anticipate that Landstar System will post 9.05 earnings per share for the current fiscal year.

-Several brokerages have recently commented on LSTR.
-Truist dropped their target price on shares of Landstar System from $165.00 to $155.00 and set a hold rating for the company in a research report on Friday, July 23rd.
-Truist Securities lowered their price objective on shares of Landstar System from $175.00 to $165.00 and set a hold rating for the company in a research report on Tuesday, June 29th.
-Deutsche Bank Aktiengesellschaft raised their target price on Landstar System from $134.00 to $155.00 and gave the company a hold rating in a report on Monday, April 26th.
-Wells Fargo & Company dropped their price objective on Landstar System from $161.00 to $158.00 and set an equal weight rating for the company in a research report on Friday, July 23rd.
-Finally, Credit Suisse Group reduced their price objective on Landstar System from $178.00 to $163.00 and set a neutral rating on the stock in a research note on Friday, July 23rd.
-Two equities research analysts have rated the stock with a sell rating and thirteen have assigned a hold rating to the company’s stock.
-The stock presently has a consensus rating of Hold and a consensus target price of $151.62.
+Several research analysts have weighed in on LSTR shares.
+Robert W. Baird restated a hold rating on shares of Landstar System in a research report on Thursday, August 19th.
+Truist lowered their target price on shares of Landstar System from $165.00 to $155.00 and set a hold rating on the stock in a research report on Friday, July 23rd.
+Oppenheimer restated a hold rating on shares of Landstar System in a research report on Tuesday, June 1st.
+Zacks Investment Research downgraded shares of Landstar System from a buy rating to a hold rating and set a $160.00 price target on the stock. in a report on Monday, July 26th.
+Finally, Wells Fargo & Company reduced their price target on shares of Landstar System from $161.00 to $158.00 and set an equal weight rating on the stock in a report on Friday, July 23rd.
+Two analysts have rated the stock with a sell rating and thirteen have assigned a hold rating to the company.
+The stock currently has a consensus rating of Hold and an average price target of $151.62.

+An institutional investor recently raised its position in Landstar System stock.
+Morgan Stanley lifted its holdings in Landstar System, Inc. (NASDAQ:LSTR) by 35.8% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 153,214 shares of the transportation company’s stock after acquiring an additional 40,365 shares during the period.
+Morgan Stanley owned approximately 0.40% of Landstar System worth $24,211,000 as of its most recent SEC filing.
+89.16% of the stock is owned by hedge funds and other institutional investors.

 Landstar System Company Profile